Best Snowshoes of 2024/25

 We highly recommend ski socks, which are taller than hiking socks and have specific padding and extra cushion, and insulation in areas that are likely to get more exposure to snow.
 Check out our The Best Ski Socks guide for recommendations.

-Read our lightweight hiking boot guide and hiking boot guide for recommendations on boots.
+Read our Best Winter Hiking Boots guide and hiking boot guide for recommendations on boots.

 And don’t forget to take care of your feet!